JeffJetton/atari-examples/bbones/bbones1.md

 ## A Quick Review

-* Out of the eight lines of code in this program, most are just instructions to the compiler:
+* Out of the eight lines of code in this program, most are just instructions to the assembler:
    * We tell it what microprocessor family we're targeting
    * We then tell it the expected address of the first byte of instructions
    * Finally, we wind up with a couple of words of special address data, which we have it place at the very end of address space for us